Using Zoom for Advisements

 Written third party comments will be received by the Commission on Collegiate Nursing Education (CCNE) until 21 days before the scheduled evaluation.
 Written third party comments must be received by the Commission on Collegiate Nursing Education (CCNE) by January 17, 2022.
 All comments to the Commission on Collegiate Nursing Education (CCNE) are to be directed to email@example.com

 Nursing Academy Names Dr. Catherine Alicia Georges a 2019 Living Legend

 From the Chair, Dr. Catherine Alicia Georges

-In all our present and future endeavors, our faculty is committed to excellence in teaching, scholarship, and community service.
-Members of our Department have served and will continue to serve as leaders in professional nursing organizations, national and international organizations, and as mentors to current students and alumni.
+In all its present and future endeavors, its faculty is committed to excellence in teaching, scholarship, and community service.
+Members of the Department have served and will continue to serve as leaders in professional nursing organizations, national and international organizations, and as mentors to current students and alumni.